joshhus/blockchain-sw-25/howto/ibp-console-identities.md

 Clicking **Register user** opens a series of side panels:
 1. On the first side panel, enter the **Enroll ID** and **Enroll Secret** of the new identity. **Save these values**, as they are not stored by the console.
 2. Select the identity **Type**.
-The drop-down list contains the list of types that this CA supports.
+The drop-down list contains the list of types that the CA supports.
+If you are registering an identity that will serve as an admin of a node, select type `admin`.
+If you are registering a peer identity select `peer` and likewise for an ordering node identity select `orderer`.
+When you need to register an identity for a client application select the type `client`.
 3. If affiliations are defined for this CA, you can associate an affiliation with the user.
 Otherwise, the affiliations drop-down list is not shown.
 Check the **Use root affiliation** checkbox for the user if you want them to have the root affiliation and be able to see all other users registered with this CA. When you uncheck **Use root affiliation**, you can select a specific affiliation from the list to associate with this user.
 4. Enter the **Maximum Enrollments** allowed for this identity.
 If not specified, the value defaults to unlimited enrollments.
 5. On the last side panel, add the **Attributes** of the identity you are creating.